uni-bremen-agst/SEE/Server/README.md

 Use `--no-cache` parameter to force a rebuild.

-To run the container, use:
+To run the container stack, use:

 ```
 podman-compose up